matrixorigin/neolink.ai-docs/docs/ContainerInstance/instance monitoring.md

 sidebar_label: Instance Details
 ---

-In the Compute Instances page, click the instance you want to explore to access the instance details.
+In the GPU Instances page, click the instance you want to explore to access the instance details.
 In addition to viewing information, you can perform various operations on the instance.

 <img src={require('../../static/en-img/monitoring/monitoring-1.png').default} alt="Details" style={{width: '1000px', height: 'auto'}} />